Open-Attestation/adr/decentralised_rendering.md

 #### PRINT

 This action request for the template to process the print action by the browser.
+It gives full control to the renderer to build the look and feel of the document when printed.
+With this, we ensure no interaction with the document viewer.

 Example: